rhagelstrom/BetterCombatEffects/README.md

 |TempHP Reduction is Damage| on| off/on| For purposes of determining if something should happen if an actor takes damage.
 When off, if an actor takes damage that reduces their Temp HP only and NOT their HP (takes wounds), that reduction is not considered damage|

 ### Save vs Condition
 Saves against conditions will automatically be granted adv/dis based on the traits of the Actor making the saving throw.
-The parser will match traits with the following verbiage: words ... {advantage,disadvantage} ... words ... {saves,saving throw} ... words ... {condition(s)} ... words.
+The parser will match traits with the following verbiage: words ... {advantage,disadvantage} ... words ... {saves,saving throws} ... words ... {condition(s)} ... words.
 Make up your own homebrew traits and have them process automagiclly.

 ### Replace [ ] with ( )
 When writing NPC effects, the CT doesn't process tags such as [CLASS] [PRF] [LVL].
 BCE Gold will allow those tags to be written as (CLASS) (PRF) (LVL) which enables them to be processed by FG.
 In addition the BCE tag of [SDC] can also be written as (SDC)